expo/expo/docs/pages/versions/unversioned/sdk/permissions.md

 When you are creating an app that requires access to potentially sensitive information on a user's device, such as their location or contacts, you need to ask for the user's permission first.
 The `expo-permissions` module makes requesting these permissions easy, fast, and reliable.

-Please read the [permissions on iOS](#permissions-on-ios) and [permissions on Android](#permissions-on-android) before deploying your app to the stores.
+Please read the [permissions on iOS](#permissions-on-ios) and [permissions on Android](#permissions-on-android) sections carefully before deploying your app to the stores.
 If you don't configure or explain the permissions properly **it may result in your app getting rejected or pulled from the stores**.
 Read more about deploying to the stores in the [App Store Deployment Guide](../../distribution/app-stores/#system-permissions-dialogs-on-ios).

 <PlatformsSection android emulator ios simulator web />